A practical coding comparison for teams deciding between IDE-native assistance and general-purpose reasoning models.

 |---|---|---|---|---|---|

-ChatGPT (GPT-5.3 Codex) The AI chatbot revolutionizing coding with GPT-5.3 Codex, released February 2026. | 4.9 | Not listed | Reviewed | May 21, 2024 | |
+ChatGPT (GPT-5.3 Codex) OpenAI's flagship AI platform, now powered by GPT-5.3 Codex — the most capable agentic coding model available in 2026. | 4.9 | Not listed | Reviewed | Mar 22, 2026 | |

-Cursor The AI-first Code Editor built on VS Code. | 4.7 | Not listed | Pending review | May 21, 2024 | |
+Cursor The AI-first code editor built on VS Code, used by 500,000+ developers.
+Rebuilt from the ground up with AI as a first-class citizen. | 4.7 | Not listed | Reviewed | Mar 22, 2026 | |

-Claude Opus 4.6 Anthropic's most powerful reasoning model, specialized in coding and complex projects. | 4.9 | Not listed | Reviewed | May 21, 2024 |
+Claude Opus 4.6 Anthropic's flagship reasoning model with a 1M token context window, adaptive thinking, and enterprise-grade reliability for coding and complex projects. | 4.9 | Not listed | Reviewed | Mar 22, 2026 |

 Repository awareness, multi-file edit quality, and how well the tool fits review and debugging workflows matter most.